LuisaGroup/luisa-python-lang/README.md

     s = MyStruct(10, lc.float3(1.0, 2.0, 3.0))
     i = lc.int(5)
     new_a = inc_a(s, i)  # This will modify 's.a' in the original struct
-    print(new_a)  # Should print 11
+    lc.print(new_a)  # Should print 11
-    print(s.a)  # Should also print 11, as 's' is modified by reference print(i) # should print 5 since scalars are passed by value and immutable
+    lc.print(s.a)  # Should also print 11, as 's' is modified by reference lc.print(i) # should print 5 since scalars are passed by value and immutable

 ```